Venezuelans flood streets for another Chavez coffin parade

 Maduro suggested that in heaven Chavez helped persuade Christ to choose a Latin American pope.

-And the state oil company PDVSA has been distributing a flyer titled “Chavez Crucified” amplifying the government’s accusation that he may have been infected with cancer by his enemies.
+And the state oil company has been distributing a flyer titled “Chavez Crucified” amplifying the government’s accusation that he may have been infected with cancer.

 “Chavez is a Christ, he suffered for his people, he extinguished himself in their service, he suffered his own calvary, he was assassinated by imperialists, he died young ... and he performed miracles in life,” it said.